 The first pop-ups appeared long ago.
 This was before many modern web users even mastered computers.
 Since then, more than 20 years have passed.
 It would seem that pop-ups had all chances to become a part of history during this time.
 After all, everything that draws criticism of website visitors repels them and is no longer used.

 Yet the reality is different!

 They don’t give users time for thinking and make a clear offer in the right place at the right time.

 Well, to a certain extent, yes.
 However, this isn’t that important since 96% of users, most probably, won’t return to your resource anyway.
 It’s not because they don’t like you – users just quickly forget what they have visited during the day.
 That’s why pop-ups improve the odds that people will leave their data or become interested in your appealing offer.

 Pop-up forms are similar to hooks.
 Their task is to hold users’ attention to a web resource as long as possible.
 Yet you should use them wisely, remembering that a pop-up isn’t just a window with a button.
 Only the right combination of design, calls to action, and the understanding of the interests and expectations of your visitors will make pop-ups effective.

 Why are pop-ups ineffective in most cases?

-If you show pop-ups on all pages of your website, in most cases they are absolutely useless.
+If you show pop-ups on all pages of your website, they are absolutely useless in most cases.
 It sounds something like: “Buy an unknown book, subscribe to get tons of spam to your email, or get 20 personal invitations to our webinar every day…we need your action, and we won’t leave you until we get it!”
 An aggressive behavior repels even the most loyal customer.